Deliver “Delight and Passion” to people

 The building is located along the approach to the shrine.
 A wooden gabled roof connects the axis from the torii gate at the entrance to the shrine to the Zuishinmon Gate.
 The rafters are made from local red pines (trees that gods reside in) and wood from the Tohoku region, as there are many red pines on the site.

-The openings, natural interiors materials, gradient painted ceiling, and lighting plan bring out the rich forest's changing expressions with the seasons.
-As it is open to the approach to the shrine, it is easy for visitors to access the shrine.
+The design, including the openings, natural interiors materials, gradient-painted ceiling, and lighting plan, highlights the rich and ever-changing scenery of the forest throughout the seasons.
+Its open layout, facing the approach to the shrine, also ensures easy access for visitors.

 Interior | The brand's passion is reflected in the motif